szczurek-lab/jointformer/README.md

 ```

 The tokenizer not only tokenizes the input, but also returns all the necessary inputs
-for the forward pass of the model.
+for the forward pass of the model i.e. attention masks etc.

 ### Pre-trained Models

-Pre-trained models can be downloaded from ... and initialized using the `AutoModel` class, given
+Pre-trained models can be downloaded from [here](https://drive.google.com/drive/folders/1t18MULGmZphpjEdPV2FYUYwshEo8W5Dw?usp=sharing)
-a model config file.
+and initialized using the `AutoModel` class, given an appropriate model config file.

 As an example, the following code loads a pre-trained model and
-generates a batch of SMILES strings.
+generates a batch of SMILES

 ```python
 from jointformer.configs.model import ModelConfig